Launch or advance your career as a health-care manager through our certified degree program.

 - be versed in health management, business and public policy applied in the health care system, and the liberal arts with an emphasis on analytical, communication and technical skills.

-This program prepares you to pursue UB’s Master of Science in Health Systems Management, which includes the advanced courses necessary for executive careers.
+The curriculum addresses the 10 critical content areas recommended by the Association of University Programs in Health Administration.
+This program prepares you to pursue UB’s Master of Science in Health Administration which includes the advanced courses necessary for executive careers.

 As a student, Brittany interned at Saint Agnes Healthcare, where she worked on the Diabetes Prevention Program and diabetes-related programs supervised by fellow HSMG alum, Alicia Davies, B.S.
 '10, M.S.
 '12.
 Upon graduation from UB, Brittany was offered a full-time position at Saint Agnes, where she is currently the Coordinator of Cardiovascular Education and Outreach at The Health Institute.